zchking/docs/pages/katalon-studio/tutorials/create_test_case_using_script_mode.md

 Where **Object ID** is the ID of that object in Katalon Studio.

-9. You can find object’s ID from its Properties dialog.
+9. You can find object's ID from its Properties dialog.
 For example:

 ![Object ID Properties](../../images/katalon-studio/tutorials/create_test_case_using_script_mode/9.-Katalon-Test-Object.png)